letoram/durden/durden/devmaps/led/README.md

 				SPACE = num,
 				F1 = num
 			 }

-Role: displaymap
-This is an advanced role map since you are required to define a sample function that describes how the input buffer should map to led commands.

-The map function will be called every *samplerate* ticks, with *inbuf* being a table that match arcan/doc/define\_calctarget.lua.
-Return an array with a number of elements that are evenly divisible with 4.
-The array will be interpreted packed as [ledind, rval, gval, bval] where r,g,bvals in the 0..255 range.

-The source- field specifies the source display for the mapping from either 'current', 'primary' or a specific display name matching a path in global/display/displays.

-Add the following fields to the returned structure:

-				samplerate = 5, -- update every five ticks
-				source = "current",
-				map = function(inbuf, width, height)
-				end

 Role: "custom"
 This is an advanced role map where you decide your own timing.
 Add the